Plotting a map to the future – our new Local Development and Land Use Plan

 The Evidence Report will be published today ahead of consideration by the National Park Authority Board, who are being asked to review and approve it before submission to the Scottish Government for the ‘Gate Check’ assessment on the sufficiency of the evidence and stakeholder agreement on this.

-We have also published an updated Development Plan Scheme which outlines the programme for preparing and reviewing the new Local Development Plan.
+We have also published an updated Development Plan Scheme which outlines the programme for preparing and reviewing the new Local Development and Land Use Plan.
 This provides high-level information on the key stages of plan preparation, anticipated timescales, and opportunities for engagement.

-We’re currently in the ‘Evidence Gathering’ stage of preparing our new Local Development Plan.
-This first stage of the Local Development Plan preparation is all about collating relevant information for an Evidence Report, which has to be submitted to the Scottish Government for review that is called a ‘gate check’.
-This is to ensure that sufficient information is available to start preparing a new Local Development Plan.
+We’re currently in the ‘Evidence Gathering’ stage of preparing our new Local Development and Land Use Plan.
+This first stage of the Local Development and Land Use Plan preparation is all about collating relevant information for an Evidence Report, which has to be submitted to the Scottish Government for review that is called a ‘gate check’.
+This is to ensure that sufficient information is available to start preparing a new Local Development and Land Use Plan.

 We’ve just completed a phase of public engagement, which has involved a series of in-person workshops across the National Park, as well as having online surveys for people to provide further feedback on our Evidence.
 Whilst the online surveys are now closed, you can still read all our Evidence in the form of our Topic Papers and Area Summaries here.